ChemistJS/smiles/_posts/2015-11-11-Setting-coordinates-for-atoms.markdown

 The average may be weighted - for example, if we want the smaller the rings to have a greater "priority of regularity" we can count positions in the smaller rings with a greater weight than those of large rings.

+	procedure thermalStep(component):
+		for each atom in component:
+			atom.contributions := []

+		for each ring in component:
+			regularPolygon := points of regular polygon of length same as ring length

+			matchSet := []
+			for i in [0 .. ring length - 1]:
+				if ring.atoms[i] has position set inside biconnectedComponent: append (regularPolygon[i], ring.atoms[i] position inside biconnectedComponent) to matchSet transformation := bestTransformation(matchSet)

+			for i in [0 .. ring length - 1]:
+				append (weight: 1, position: transformation(regularPolygon[i]) to ring.atoms[i].contributions

+		for each atom in component:
+			if atom.contributions length > 0:
+				newPosition := average calculated from atom.contributions
+				atom position inside component := newPosition

+	while we decided to improve molecule layout: for each biconnectedComponent:
+			thermalStep(biconnectedComponent)

 # Aligning biconnected components

 At this stage, we have set a position of each vertex inside each biconnected component to which it belongs.
 For positions to be useful in visualization, the coordinates should be aligned between the components.
 Alignment is understood as finding the translation vector and rotation angle, that must be applied to the coordinates inside the component to get absolute coordinates, for each component.